obruck/hematoscope/_members/anders-brandt.md

   #twitter: oscarbruck
 ---

-Anders Brandt is working as a PhD student.
-His research focuses on exploring transcriptomic- and proteomic-based clusters of the iCAN flagship study.
+Anders is a doctoral student exploring how unsupervised deep learning can be applied to oncology data.
+His current work focuses on integrating transcriptomic and spatial proteomic data to uncover structure in tumor biology without relying on predefined labels.

+He holds an MSc in Translational Medicine from the University of Helsinki.
+Before joining the lab, his research centered on the tumor microenvironment's role in tumor formation and polyposis.